ItzMeBeluga/Thunder-Upload/README.md

     It will genarate Mediainfo + Screenshots and will upload them for you to your selected image host + it will create a .torrent of the file

 ## note:

-it will save the .torrent on the same path of your media file and there shouldn't be any space in the name of the file or it may show some error.
+There shouldn't be any space in the name of the file or it may show some error.